For retired CEO Henry Lodge, breakfast has always been about family.

 - Roll dough into a rectangle on a floured surface about ¼ inch thick.

 - Cut dough with a lightly floured doughnut cutter.
 Reserve the dough scraps.
 Lightly knead the dough back together as needed until you have 9 biscuit rounds.

 - Dip biscuits in melted butter and then cinnamon-sugar mixture and coat well.

-- Twist once and place on a lightly greased griddle or large skillet about 1inch apart.
+- Twist once and place on a lightly greased baking pan about 1inch apart.